 Mac trained his Colt M6 at the man on the left.

 "Die, you fucking cops!" the thug yelled as he sprayed three shots in Mac's direction.
 The bullets whizzed overhead, but close enough that he could hear the swishing sound as they went by.
-The thug made it past two sets of tracks when Mac fired.
+The mobster made it past two sets of tracks when Mac fired.
 He aimed to the right of his sternum, placing the bullet right through the heart.
-The mobster froze for a moment, then sank to his knees.
-He raised his weapon again and aimed it towards Mac.
+The gunman froze for a moment, then sank to his knees.
+He raised his weapon again and aimed it toward Mac.
 There was no choice; Mac fired at his forehead, and the impact made him drop sideways like a demolished smokestack.
 He was dead.

-"Dragon here, they're all down.
+"Dragon here.
+They're all down.
 I repeat, they are all down.
-I'll do a sweep of the area to make sure there are no stragglers."
+I'll sweep the area to make sure there are no stragglers."

-Special Agent Mason came on: "Cease Fire, Cease Fire.
+Special Agent Mason came on.

+"Cease Fire, Cease Fire.
 Locate the perps and pass on their condition.
-The Melrose Park Police are converging on our area to assist.
+The Melrose Park Police are converging to assist.
 EMT crews are on the way."

 "Mac, are you all right?"
 Agent Marecki said.